google/syzkaller/docs/syzbot.md

 If the reproducer exits quickly, try to run it several times, or in a loop.
 There can be some races involved.

+Exact compiler used by `syzbot` can be found [here](https://storage.googleapis.com/syzkaller/gcc-7.tar.gz).

 ## No reproducer at all?

 Reproducers are best-effort. `syzbot` always tries to create reproducers, and